 Through the bi-annual Family Business survey, KPMG and FBA combine to offer a snapshot of the health of 'family business' in Australia.

 Few people enjoy conflict – whether it be some form of confrontation or even just voicing disagreement.

-It’s critical that leaders in family business pay attention to the priorities of both the family and the business, yet only 55% of the family businesses surveyed in KPMG in Australia’s and Family Business Australia’s 2013 Family Business Survey.
+It’s critical that leaders in family business pay attention to the priorities of both the family and the business.

-According to KPMG in Australia’s 2013 Family Business survey, 83% of respondents believe that being a family business has made a difference in coping with ongoing economic uncertainties.
+According to Australia’s 2013 FB survey, 83% of respondents believe that being fb has made a difference in coping with ongoing economic uncertainties

 It’s no secret that Australian family businesses are facing a tough economic environment.

-According to the 2013 Family Business Survey jointly undertaken by KPMG and Family Business Australia, Australian family business owners see themselves as more adaptable and resilient to market conditions.
+According to the 2013 Family Business Survey, family business owners see themselves as more adaptable and resilient to market conditions.

-It's about the structures, frameworks, controls, accountabilities and responsibilities that together help a family business meet its strategic objectives and manage risks.
+It's about the structures, frameworks, and responsibilities that together help a family business meet its strategic objectives and manage risks.